tordona/tordona.github.io/README.md

 * Samsung Galaxy Book Go (Snapdragon 7c Gen 2)

 **Sponsorship / Donations**
 Please consider sponsorship or hardware donations.
-These will go to hardware for additional testing and development
+These will go to hardware for additional testing and development.

 Future hardware:
 * Any Device (Snapdragon 7c)